gilch/hissp/docs/faq.rst

 Make a `collections.abc.Generator` subclass with a ``send()`` method.

-Or use Drython_'s ``Yield()``.
+The bundled `prelude` makes this easier by defining the ``Ensue`` generator class, which effectively implements trampolined continuations.
+Simple tail recursion is the typical usage (see examples in the quick start), but arbitrary flows delimited by wrapped callables are possible.

 Generator-based coroutines have been deprecated.
+`asyncio.coroutine` was removed in 3.11.
-Don't implement them with generators anymore.
+Don't use it anymore.
+`types.coroutine`, however, is still there as of this writing.

 Note there are `collections.abc.Awaitable` and `collections.abc.Coroutine` abstract base classes too.

 How do I add a docstring to a module/class/function?